 Together with the Colosseum, the rich archaeological site now attracts upwards of 4.5 million sightseers a year.

-As if you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest of local cuisine.
-Enjoy a starter, main course, and dessert to round off the perfect evening.
+If you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest local cuisine.
+Then, enjoy a starter, main course, and dessert to round off the perfect evening.

 Enjoy your meal!